 How do you be confident when you know that there is so much you don’t know yet about what you do?

-Every one single senior web developer started out as a junior, just as you are now.
+Every one single senior software developer started out as a junior, just as you are now.

 No one single web developer knows all the technologies and frameworks in the world.
 And when I say ‘know’ I mean that you have built something in it, not that you have heard of it or have some surface level knowledge of it.